marcosbitetti/godot_credit_manager/addons/credits-manager/README.md

 * Create a  credits scene by clicking the *"Export as **tscn**"* button and selecting the desired format

 ## License
-This project is licensed under the MIT License.
+This project is licensed under licence CC0 1.0 Universal.
 See the LICENSE file for details.